Triggers

 • Offering: GitLab.com, GitLab Self-Managed, GitLab Dedicated

-For example, you can specify flows to be triggered when you mention a service account in a discussion, or when you assign the service account as a reviewer.
+For example, you can specify flows to be triggered when you mention them in a discussion, or when you assign them as a reviewer.

 Create a trigger